Sriparno08/Openpedia/README.md

 Openpedia is waiting for your contribution!

-There are many ways that you can contribute to this project, including adding resources, improving the UI, fixing bugs and more.
+There are many ways that you can contribute to this project, such as improving the documentation, adding resources, enhancing the codebase and more.

 Please go through the [CONTRIBUTING](https://github.com/Sriparno08/Openpedia/blob/main/CONTRIBUTING.md) guide for details.